-Eight GHS graduates and one current senior have earned the designation of AP® Scholar by the College Board in recognition of their exceptional achievement on the college-level Advanced Placement Exams.
-Only 18 percent of the more than 1,900,000 high school students worldwide who took these exams performed at a sufficiently high level to merit the recognition of AP Scholar.
+Eleven GHS graduates have earned the designation of AP® Scholar by the College Board in recognition of their exceptional achievement on the college-level Advanced Placement Exams.
+Only 20 percent of the more than 2.1 million high school students worldwide who took these exams performed at a sufficiently high level to merit the recognition of AP Scholar.

 The College Board recognizes several levels of achievement based on the number of courses and exams taken.

-Six GHS students qualified as AP Scholars, a designation given to students who earn grades of 3 or higher on three or more AP Exams:
+Six GHS students qualified as AP Scholars, a designation given to those students who receive grades of 3 or higher on three or more AP Exams:

-- Griffin Dean, son of Bill and Cory Dean, attends the University of Michigan, studying biology and English literature.
+- Wesley Dean, son of Bill and Cory Dean, attends the University of Michigan, where he is in the pre-medicine program.

-- Natasha Kappers, daughter of Kathy and Jeff Eckola, attends Kirtland Community College, where she is studying art.
+- Olivia Dikin, daughter of Bob and Cyndi Dikin, attends Aquinas College where she is studying biology.

 Two students qualified for the AP Scholar with Distinction designation, which is granted to students who receive an average score of at least 3.5 on all AP exams taken and scores of 3 or higher on five or more of these exams:

 - Gloria Neilson, daughter of Louis Neilson, is studying political science and world religions at Case Western Reserve University.

 - Tyler Powers, son of Joe and Cyndi Powers, is currently a freshman at Michigan State University, where he is studying to become a veterinarian.